Gray Diamond Stone: Meaning, Properties and Uses

 You will have already noticed that a gray diamond is shaped similar to a black diamond, that is to say that in both precious gems its color is due to small amounts of graphite that are included in the crystalline network of the mineral that do not allow the passage of light completely.
 However, in a gray diamond the percentage of graphite will be lower compared to the percentage of graphite in the black diamond which will be much higher.

-See also Bornite: Properties, Characteristics and Uses
+See also Lepidolite: Meaning, Properties and Uses

 Meaning of the gray diamond stone